The flexible specification of HCL-based color palettes in colorspace allows one to closely approximate color palettes from various other packages:

 These graphics illustrate what sets the viridis palettes apart from other sequential palettes.
 While the hue and luminance trajectories of

 "YlGnBu" are very similar, the chroma trajectories differ: While lighter colors (with high luminance) have low chroma for

 "Plasma" have similar hue and luminance trajectories but different chroma trajectories.
 The result is that the viridis palettes have rather high chroma throughout which does not work as well for sequential palettes on a white/light background as all shaded areas convey high “intensity”.
 However, they work better on a dark/black background.
 Also, they might be a reasonable alternative for qualitative palettes when grayscale printing should also work.

 Another somewhat nonstandard palette from the viridis family is the cividis palette based on blue and yellow hues and hence safe for red-green deficient viewers.
 The figure below shows the corresponding

 specplot() along with an HCL-based approximation.
-What is unusual about this palette: The hue and chroma trajectories would suggest a diverging palette, as there are two “arms” wth different hues and a zero-chroma point in the center.
+This palette is unusual: The hue and chroma trajectories would suggest a diverging palette, as there are two “arms” with different hues and a zero-chroma point in the center.
 However, the luminance trajectory clearly indicates a sequential palette as colors go monotonically from dark to light.
 Due to this unusual mixture the palette cannot be composed using the trajectories discussed in the construction details.